ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Alphanumeric Pattern
 """"""""""""""""""""

-In some situations, incrementing to a decimal format is not suited to the needs, for example, when an alphabetical sequencing is desired.
+In some situations, incrementing in decimal format is not suited to the needs, for example, when an alphabetical sequencing is desired.

-Terminal defininition whose repeat count is greather than 1 may contains special pattern characters in the "Terminal name", "Relay" and "2nd Relay" fields.
-Multiple instances of the terminal will be generated at Virtel startup by incrementaing the pattern characters according to the rules shown below.
+A terminal defininition with a repeat count greater than 1 may contains special pattern characters in the "Terminal name", "Relay" and "2nd Relay" fields.
+Multiple instances of the terminal will be generated at Virtel startup by incrementing the pattern characters according to the rules shown below.
 If the name contains no pattern characters, then Virtel will increment the rightmost numeric portion of the name.

 The possible pattern characters with their increment range are: